Topics » Food Sustainability » Home Composting Made Simple—Compost Guide, with Tips for Beginners

 All Plants and Animals Die and Decompose

-Problem of Sending Kitchen and Garden Waste to the Landfill
+The Problem of Sending Kitchen and Garden Waste to the Landfill

 Composting at home turns our kitchen and garden waste into soil, avoiding the loss of precious organic resources.
 We can bury kitchen and yard waste in deep trenches or pile it up in a covered heap or inside a bin, then harvest rich humus in a few months.

-What Should Go in the Bin?
+What Should Go in the Compost Bin?

-What Should Not Go in the Bin?
+What Should Not Go in the Compost Bin?

-• Keep all meat OUT of the bin — animal flesh rots with an unpleasant odor.
+• Keep all meat OUT of the bin—animal flesh rots with an unpleasant odor.

-• Keep the droppings of all meateaters like dogs or cats OUT of your bin — don’t risk parasites.
+• Keep the droppings of all meat eaters like dogs or cats OUT of your bin—don’t risk parasites.

-• Keep seeds OUT — they are hardy and might sprout where you do not want them.
+• Keep seeds OUT—they are hardy and might sprout where you do not want them.

-• Keep all inorganic matter such as cement, glass, plastic, or metal OUT of the bin.
+• Keep all inorganic matter, such as cement, glass, plastic, or metal, OUT of the bin.

 • And of course, keep any toxic material (liquid or solid) OUT of your bin.

-Kitchen to Bin
+From the Kitchen to the Bin

 Place a bowl with a loose lid by the sink for vegetable refuse, fruit peels, coffee grounds, tea bags, egg shells (if you use eggs), and house plant clippings.
 A container that holds 4–8 cups is large enough, so you can walk it out to the bin once a day or every other day.
 Remember: no oil, cheese, pizza, meat, fish, or bones.